-Pressures and impacts Definitions Urban and industrial discharge Point and diffuse-source land-based discharge of pollutants from urban and industrial land use and mining, including polluted water, sewage, wastewater and stormwater.
+Pressures and impacts Definitions oil than 10 tonnes Urban and industrial discharge Point and diffuse-source land-based discharge of pollutants from urban and industrial land use and mining, including polluted water, sewage, wastewater and stormwater.
 Vessel strike on wildlife Death or injury to wildlife as a result of being struck by a vessel of any type or size.
-Waste discharge from a vessel Waste discharged from a vessel into the marine environment.
-Wildlife disturbance Disturbance to wildlife including from snorkelling, diving, fish feeding, walking on islands and beaches, and the presence of boats; not including noise pollution.
+Waste discharge from aWaste discharged from a vessel into the marine environment.vessel Wildlife disturbance Disturbance to wildlife including from snorkelling, diving, fish feeding, walking on islands and beaches, and the presence of boats; not including noise pollution.

-Attachment 2: Risks to Great Barrier Reef values as reported in the Great Barrier Reef Outlook Report
+Attachment 3: Risks to Great Barrier Reef values as reported in the Great Barrier Reef Outlook Report